 Chris Meshanko is an Instructional Technologist who works primarily with the School of Humanities and Social Sciences.
 He has an education specialist degree in instructional technology, from the University of West Georgia, and is a member of Phi Kappa Phi.
 Chris also has a master’s in school counseling and bachelor’s in psychology, with a minor in sociology, from Valdosta State University.
 He loves testing emerging technologies and helping faculty select tools that engage students and enhance the learning experience.
 At home, Chris enjoys photography and spending time with his family.

 Amy Ostrom, Instructional Technologist

-Amy Ostrom is an Instructional Technologist who works primarily with the School of the Arts.
+Amy Ostrom is an Instructional Technologist who works primarily with Distance Education.
 She has a bachelor’s degree in English with an emphasis in Education and Theater from Erskine College.
 She also has a Master’s plus 30 in Special Education, specializing in Educational Technology and Content Delivery from the University of South Carolina and is a Certified Distance Education Trainer.
 She loves collaborating with faculty to find ways to integrate technology into the classroom and beyond to meet the needs of all learners.
 At home, Amy enjoys hanging out with her husband, son, and two cats: Hawkeye and Honeycutt.

 Laura Plotts, Instructional Technologist

 Laura Plotts is an Instructional Technologist and works primarily with the School of Languages, Cultures and World Affairs.
 She has a degree in English from the Ohio State University.
 She started working with faculty as a sales representative for Harcourt Brace, where she helped integrate the publisher’s technology resources into their teaching.
 She is married to Chris Warnick, an associate professor in English.